Updated: August 22nd, 2014

 If you wish to permanently save the file then you have to save the captured tile to a library.
 Go to the libraries palette and right side menu and export library and export the captured designs.
 You can then re-use the Painter library at any time in the future (as long as the format is still valid).

-Arrow tiles for Photoshop and filter forge
+Arrow tiles for PS and filter forge

-The arrow Photoshop patterns make a great source for additional effects in the powerful plug-in tool, Filter Forge.
+The tiles make a great source for additional effects in the powerful plug-in tool, Filter Forge.
 You can find the plug-in on the filter forge site where you can purchase a basic as well as standard etc plug-in.
 It is currently on version 3 but it is also beta releasing a version 4.
-You can use Photoshop and filter forge in combination, either using the standalone tool and / or the installed plug-in.
-The layers can be exported as designs which can then be re-opened in Filter forge and the end result can then be exported as a tiff or other format and then re-imported into Photoshop as a new tile (or perhaps as a brush source).
+You can use PS and filter forge in combination, either using the standalone tool and / or the installed plug-in.
+The layers can be exported as designs which can then be re-opened in Filter forge and the end result can then be exported as a tiff or other format and then re-imported into PS as a new tile (or perhaps as a brush source).
 You can also miss some of those steps by simply using the PNG files that are included with the arrow sets (most sets contain the PNG files, some contain only PAT and some only contain PNG).
 The arrow sets all contain the tiles as PNG format files.
 You can open the PNG files in filter forge.
 The original arrow tile is below (it is from the pack 49 set and is tile 80)

 For most applications such as Paint Shop pro and others

-The tiles on this page are all for use in Photoshop and Photoshop elements (they contain the PAT files for use in Photoshop) but they can also be used in most other applications as the sets generally also contain the PNG format files - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Indesign, Photo-Paint and many others.
+The tiles on this page are all for use in PS and PS elements (they contain the PAT files for use in PS) but they can also be used in most other applications as the sets generally also contain the PNG format files - sources for the tiles - and they can be loaded as tiles in many other applications such as Paint Shop Pro, Xara, Indesign, Photo-Paint and many others.
 You can also use the super colorful exciting designs as layers in many applications as well as a source for stunning and unusual brush strokes.
 The tiles are in a variety of sizes all 300 DPI.
 They are all seamless tiles so you can use them with any size of design.

-The Photoshop patterns can be loaded into PS and elements in a number of ways.
+They can be loaded into PS and elements in a number of ways.
 The best is probably via the fill command found via the layer menu and new fill layer command.
 The best thing about it, you can shift the tiles as well as set a scale (though why there is no angle has always baffled me.